darrylpinto/TA-Tracker/README.md

 # TA_tracker

-This is a program that helps TA decide which confused student to help when the TA is ready to help.
+This is a program that helps TA decide which confused student to help when the TA is ready to help.<br />
-There are two TAs, Oliver and Colleen and there are students who are approaching the students to solve their doubts Colleen solves student doubts on priority basis whereas Oliver does it in First-Come-First_Serve basis Each line of this code has a O(log n) complexity.
+There are two TAs, Oliver and Colleen and there are students who are approaching the students to solve their doubts <br />
+Colleen solves student doubts on priority basis whereas Oliver does it in First-Come-First-Serve basis. <br />
+Each line of this code has a O(log n) complexity.<br />
 <br />
 Input:
 A line of the input may contain either of the following: <br />